Jānis Grundmanis Graduate and Postgraduate Fellowships for Study in the U.S.

 AWARD: $20,000 stipend

-The application deadline for the 2023–2024 academic year was February 1, 2023.
-Award notifications will be made in Arpil 2023.
+The application deadline for academic year 2026-2027 was February 1, 2026.

 Applications which are specific and factual, and which establish clear and attainable goals have the best chances for favorable review.
 After a full review, the Committee will select the successful candidate(s), but the grants will be conditional upon acceptance of the students for full-time study at an accredited college or university in the United States for the full academic year.